Susko3/obs-youtube-live-qa/README.md

 Doesn't properly work when there is a pinned message in chat.
 Unpin all messages before starting a Live Q&A session for best results.

+# Acknowledgements

+Thanks to [@VocaCircus](https://twitter.com/VocaCircus) for the idea and for trying it out!